Eulalia Kadmina: Italy

-Twice Eulalia tries to commit suicide: she throws herself into the river, but the police drag her out unscathed, drink poison, but the strong body copes.
-Nervous, he gets sick, and then the young doctor Ernesto Falconi comes to the aid of the opera diva, who is able to cure not only her body but her soul, unfortunately, for a short while.
+Twice Eulalia tries to commit suicide: she throws herself into the river, but the police drag her out unscathed; drinks poison, but the strong body copes.
+Nervous, she gets sick, and then the young doctor Ernesto Falconi comes to the aid of the opera diva, who is able to cure not only her body but her soul, unfortunately, for a short while.

 A young Italian makes her an offer, and she accepts it.
 Did the girl love him?
 Hardly.
 Most likely, she just saw in a good Italian salvation from her agonizing loneliness.
 But the Italian period inevitably comes to its logical conclusion.
-Kadmin is increasingly drawn to his homeland, but she does not want to go back to where she already had a deafening triumph.
-And then an invitation comes from an entertainer of the Kiev Opera House, Eulalia accepts him.
+Kadmina is increasingly drawn to her homeland, but she does not want to go back to where she already had a deafening triumph.
+And then an invitation comes from an entertainer of the Kiev Opera House, Eulalia accepts it.

 Kiev

-In Kiev, her success is predictably deafening: at the premiere of the opera Aida at the Kiev Opera House, the curtain is raised 15 (!)
-Times encore.
+In Kiev, her success is predictably deafening: at the premiere of the opera Aida at the Kiev Opera House, the curtain is raised 15 (!) times encore.
 But after the Mariinsky Theatre and Bolshoi, this is already a clear career decline, and its consequences were not slow to manifest.

 The atmosphere of the theatrical Kiev was thoroughly patchy: stuffy, shallow and mean.
 The theatrical public is divided into the fans of one or another opera diva, and she encounters the arrival of a new rival.
-Eulalia is beginning to harass in every possible way: at concerts she is booed, ordering corrupt verses from corrupt journalists.
+Eulalia is beginning to be harassed in every possible way: at concerts she is booed, ordering corrupt verses from corrupt journalists.

 All this painfully self-respecting Kadmina experienced very hard.
 And then the discord began in the family life.
 The Italian husband was uncomfortable in someone else's Kiev for him, besides, he was very jealous of his wife.
 In the end, the couple part with a scandal, and Ernesto returns to his homeland.

 In Italy, Kadmina not only did not regret her voice, but also in every possible way tested it for strength.
 She sings whole parts not only in her natural mezzo-soprano, but also in a higher soprano.
 Dangerous experiments did not pass without a trace, and the singer with horror realizes that she begins to lose her voice.
 It would seem that the prima donna's career is over.
 But fate favors her and gives her a second chance.

-Kharkov Theater offers Kadmina try himself on the dramatic stage.
+Kharkov Theatre offers Kadmina try himself on the dramatic stage.
 She accepts the invitation.